guettli/desktop-tips-and-tricks/README.md

 History: The title says a lot (for example in gmail: Access one of the last mails)

+### Bookmarks are dead, long live autocomplete in address bar

+I need to open a lot of different tools daily.
+In the past I used bookmarks, but this does not make sense any more.

+The autocomplete in the chrome address bar is fine.
+You just need to remember some part of the URL or the title of the page you want to open.

 ### One laptop, two chrome profiles (personal, business)

 See profile image right to the URL in chrome.